thatsdone/mpmt/README.md

       * Note: Perl interpreter-based thread runs parallelly not only concurrently different from Python, Ruby, etc.
   * Elixir: mpmt1.exs
       * Just worked version.
 Need blush up.
+  * Haskell: mpmt1.hs
+      * Thread mode (using forkIO) only at the moment.
+      * Does not implement getopt yet.
+Current usage is below:
+          * `$ ghc -threaded  -rtsopts mpmt1.hs -o mpmt1hs`
+          * `$ ./mpmt1hs DURATION NUM_CONTEXT +RTS -Nn `
+          * DURATION is in seconds, n of -N is number of platorm threads)

 * Notes
   * Run the executables on a server at least 2 (v)CPUs.